ACodingFish/LogitechGMouseFix/README.md

 This is something that you may have to do if you want a shorter delay time or if this delay is not long enough to fix your issue.
 The delay is stored in two arrays, press_delay_ms and release_delay_ms.
 The delay stored in these is indexed (ordered) by button and is measured in milliseconds.
 A value between 10-20ms is recommended, but 2ms is enough to fix my issue right now.
 As a mouse ages, it will need to have a longer delay, but you can change this value in the script.
 Again, a value under 50ms should be relatively unnoticeable to most people.

 ## VI.
 Configuring Mouse Button Actions
+Remember this as you configure your buttons: Any button that you assign in this program must be unassigned in G HUB, otherwise there could be conflicting actions that the mouse may try to execute.

 We are going to start by using the script:
 >/G502_Mouse_Fix_Project/G502_MB_Personal.lua
 This Script assumes: